-Research Proposal (5%) and Research Plan (5%)

-You will submit a proposal for the research paper.
+Research Proposal (5%) due Sunday, February 9th and Research Plan (5%) due Monday, March 2nd.
+You will submit a proposal for the research paper on Sunday, February 9th.
 The proposal will introduce issues you plan on addressing in your project and their impact and relevance to our program.
 It should explain why your topic is a good fit for a program examining issues of climate justice comparatively across multiple locations.
 It is understood that your research will evolve over the semester, and the proposal is not set in stone.
 Nonetheless, we want to begin to focus early, and refocus often, to take advantage of experiences offered by country programs as they unfold.